The following scams are all Internet-based.

-The senior is contacted either by a phone call or a pop up on their computer screen.
-The story is almost always the same…
+In this one, the senior is contacted either by a phone call or a pop up on their computer screen.

-The message or the caller claim they are a technical support person and that there is some problem or attempt of fraud on their computer or personal information (bank account, financial account, insurance, etc.)
+The message or the caller claim they are a technical support person and that there is some problem or fraud attempt on their computer or personal information (bank account, financial account, insurance, etc.)

-BUT – in order for the issue to get corrected, they require access into your computer.
+BUT – in order for the issue to get corrected, the caller requires access into your computer.

-The unknowing senior says yes to the caller or clicks “yes” on the pop up and before you know it – malware has been installed on their computer allowing the perpetrator to gain access to all the information they have stored.
+If you say yes to the caller or click “yes” on the pop up, malware gets installed on your computer, which allows the perpetrator to gain access to all the information you have stored on it.

 What Steps Should You Take If You’ve Been Scammed Online?

-There are some basic steps to take once you’ve identified that you’ve been an unwilling participant in an online scam.
+There are some basic steps to take once you’ve identified the scam and realize that you’ve been an unwilling participant in an online scam.

 - If you gave out your banking information – contact your bank immediately.

 - If you gave out your credit card information – contact your credit card company or bank that issued that card.